Kaligo/stimpack/README.md

 # Stimpack 💉

-Supporting libraries for NydusNetwork.
+Building blocks for service objects.
 Stimpack consists of a number of well tested building blocks which can be used independently, or be combined at the application level to build systems with consistent, well-defined interfaces and behaviour.